prnthh/M5Cardputer_Interactive_SSH_Client/readme.md

 Put the Wireguard .conf file on the root of the sdcard and name it "wg.conf"

 ## WIP features
-WireGuard VPN support
+#### WireGuard VPN support:

-The code implementation is mostly done, but i'm having issues making the WireGuard-ESP32 library work, it keeps looping on attempting the handshake.
+  - The code implementation is mostly done, but i'm having issues making the WireGuard-ESP32 library work, it keeps looping on attempting the handshake.
 Trying the official demo for the library I observe the same behaviour.
 I will investigate this once I have more time.
+#### Save Wifi and SSH credentials:
+  - Save the wifi and ssh credentials on to a file on the SD card that the program can creaet and use if requested.
 ## FYI
 I just get tangled on those silly projects from time to time and i drop them immediately.
 Dont expect any future support.